rachell02/owasp-juiceshop-writeups/README.md

 This is how I track my progress in learning web application penetration testing

 # structure
-I categorized this not by the difficulty, but by the vulnerability to showcase the skills of breaking OWASP top 10 or common security risks
+I organize writeups by *vulnerability* rather than difficulty, so it's easy to see examples of OWASP Top 10 issues and common security risks.

 # how I write the challenge
 - vulnerability (challenge name)